 The chaplain is bestowed with the care and guard of the Fraternity’s Ritual.
 He also leads the judicial branch of the chapter.
 In doing so, he is responsible for holding all members accountable to the principles of Virtue, Diligence and Brotherly Love, as well as the other standards of membership.
 Additionally, the chaplain plays a key role in recognizing and reinforcing the positive behaviors and actions of his brothers.

 The vice president of philanthropy leads all chapter philanthropic efforts.
 This VP communicates regularly with our largest partner Leukemia & Lymphoma Society (LLS), along with Monroe Elementary, and others as well.
 The VP of philanthropy has lead SigEp-IA Delta to become the largest third party donor to LLS in the state of Iowa.

-The vice president of scholarship is the chapter’s academic officer.
+The vice president of the SigEp Learning Community is the chapter’s academic officer.
 He holds meetings throughout the each semester to check in with members after midterms, finals, and other notable times during each semester.
 The VP of scholarship also hosts study events around finals time and creates incentives to motivate members to perform to their best abilities in the classroom.

 The Balanced Man Chairman is in charge of SigEp's Balanced Man Scholarship.
 The Chairman coordinates interviews with potential new members across the nation and ultimately consults with his committee to give scholarships to exceptional young men who exemplify SigEp's values.
 The Chairman coordinates with interview teams to reach out to potential new members as well as high school guidance councilors to get our scholarship out to worthy young men.